TN 35 (12-24)

 1. General

-When the claims representative (CR) or payment center (PC) technician effectuates a title II decision involving a representative eligible for direct payment, who has not waived direct payment and who may petition to obtain SSA's authorization to charge a fee for their services, the CR or technician ensures that SSA withholds from past-due benefits for possible direct payment.
-(Refer to GN 03930.035, Adjudicating Title II Claims Involving Representatives Who May Petition – Overview.)
-After the fee is authorized, the benefit authorizer (BA) or benefit technical examiner (BTE) completes the SPS Attorney Fee Payment Screen (APAY) to make direct payment of the representative's fee.
-(Refer to GN 03930.065, Mode of Payment to a Representative.)
+When the claims specialist (CS) or processing center (PC) technician effectuates a Title II decision that may involve direct payment of authorized fees, the CS or technician ensures that we withhold from past-due benefits (see GN 03930.035).
+After the fee is authorized, the benefit authorizer (BA), benefit technical examiner (BTE), or post entitlement technical expert (PETE) completes the SPS Attorney Fee Payment Screen (APAY) to make direct payment of the authorized fee to the appropriate recipient(s) (see GN 03930.065).
 When the technician inputs the authorized fee amount, SPS will calculate the assessment.

-When more than one representative files a fee petition and requests direct payment, SPS processing differs depending on the order in which SSA authorizes the fees.
+When more than one representative files a fee petition and requests direct payment or assigns direct payment to an entity, SPS processing differs depending on the order in which we authorize the fees.

-If the authorized fees are the same amount for each representative, SPS will calculate the assessment equally between or among the representatives receiving direct payment.
+If the authorized fees are the same amount for each representative, SPS will divide the assessment equally between or among the representatives receiving direct payment.

 If the authorized fees are not the same amount for each representative, SPS will not calculate the assessment correctly.
 The technician in the PC must override the SPS-calculated assessment, recalculate the assessment to prorate it based on each representative's percentage of the total fee (see the example in GN 03930.066D.2.b.), and input into SPS the correct amount to deduct.

 b.
-SSA Pays the Authorized Fees at Different Times
+We Pay the Authorized Fees at Different Times

-When SSA makes the first fee payment after August 31, 2004, SPS correctly determines the assessment to be the lesser of 6.3% of the fee payable from past-due benefits or the flat-rate cap based on the annual cost of living adjustment.
-When processing a subsequent fee authorization at a later date, it becomes necessary to:
+When we make the first fee payment, SPS correctly determines the assessment to be the lesser of 6.3% of the fee amount or the flat-rate cap based on the annual cost of living adjustment.
+When processing a subsequent fee authorization, it becomes necessary to:

 • Use the SPS Online (manual) process.